March 26, 2026

 When meetings become an inflexible part of the schedule, it can hinder adaptability and responsiveness to changing circumstances.
 It becomes challenging to reschedule or cancel meetings when necessary, preventing the team from effectively addressing urgent matters or adjusting their workflow.

-6. The meeting ends with no decision or plan of action made.
+6. The meeting ends without a decision or action plan.

 Ending a meeting with a clear plan of action is crucial for several reasons, including: